aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-first-cell-from-excel-worksheet/_index.md

 ---
-title: "Get First Cell from Excel Worksheet"
+title: "Get First Cell (A1) from an Excel Worksheet"
 type: docs
 url: /get-first-cell-from-excel-worksheet/
 weight: 20
-keywords: "Aspose.Cells Cloud, Excel, REST API, Get First Cell, Worksheet, API"
+keywords: "Aspose.Cells Cloud, Excel, REST API, Get First Cell, Worksheet"
-description: "Retrieves the first cell (A1) from a worksheet in an Excel file using the Aspose.Cells Cloud REST API."
+description: "Learn how to retrieve the first cell (A1) of a worksheet using Aspose.Cells Cloud REST API v3.0.
+Includes cURL request, JSON response, and SDK code samples for C#, Java, PHP, and more."
 ---

 This REST API shows how to retrieve the **first cell** in an Excel file when the `cellOrMethodName` parameter is set to `firstcell`.

+The request requires a valid Aspose Cloud authentication token.
+Include the token in the `Authorization` header as `Bearer <access_token>`.

 - **cURL Example**